Tag

 Quality: 160kbps to 320kbps

 When it comes to music streaming, Spotify is definitely one of the most recognizable brands on the planet.
 Launched in 2006, the platform is available across the globe, and is home to more than 100 million songs and growing.
 Spotify is also the world’s biggest podcast platform.
-Whether you’re rocking an iPhone, a Pixel, a laptop, or you’re in your , there’s a good chance that Spotify is going to be compatible with your hardware.
+Whether you’re rocking an , a Google Pixel, a laptop, or you’re in your , there’s a good chance that Spotify is going to be compatible with your hardware.

 Beyond the music archive, Spotify offers several different subscription options, including individual, family, and student plans, as well as a free version with ads.
 Spotify Premium users also receive unlimited track skips, 320kbps audio quality, and offline downloads for up to 10,000 songs across five devices.
 The company is also really good at keeping its user interface familiar and reliable from one hardware type to another.

 Spotify is also great for sharing.
-Thanks to integrations with platforms like and Instagram, your circle of pals will get to see what you’ve been jamming out to lately.
+Thanks to integrations with social platforms like Facebook and Instagram, your circle of pals will get to see what you’ve been jamming out to lately.
 You’ll even have the option of sharing songs with others and even creating collaborative playlists you can all add to.
-Additionally, no one is quite as good as Spotify at always adding and experimenting with new and fun features, like its AI-driven DJ and, most recently, its beta AI Playlist that lets you type Chat GPT-style prompts to get it to curate playlists for you.
+Additionally, no one is quite as good as Spotify at always adding and experimenting with new and fun features, like its AI-driven DJ and, most recently, its beta AI Playlist that lets you type Chat GPT-style text prompts to get it to curate playlists for you.

 So, where does the service struggle?
 Track quality, for one.
 Unlike platforms like Tidal and Qobuz that place a big emphasis on hi-res audio, Spotify’s tracks are capped at 320kbps, which only the most critical of audiophiles will notice.
 Spotify’s long-awaited Hi-Fi tier may still see the light of day, though, so if it’s not a deal breaker, you could just wait it out.
 But if you just want a music streamer that offers tons of genres, playlists, and fun social features, Spotify is going to be your best bet.